SaloniThete/Web-Scrapping-Python/README.md

 # Usage
 - You can download and open the python file on your preferred editor.
-- You can download and open the notebook on Jupyter Notebook or (Google Colab)['https://colab.research.google.com/notebooks/intro.ipynb']
+- You can download and open the notebook on Jupyter Notebook or [Google Colab]('https://colab.research.google.com/notebooks/intro.ipynb')

+# Steps to Scrape
+1. Insect the page
+2.Obtain HTML
+3.Choose a parser (lxml , html5lib , html.parser)
+4.Create a beautifulsoup object
+5.Extract tags that we need
+6.Store the data in lists
+7.Make a dataframe
+8.Download a CSV file that contains all data scraped